Sunday, December 11, 2016

 A Walk In Snowy Woods

-It's a peaceful time, somehow, and we have peace thoughts.
+It's a peaceful time, somehow.
+We have peace thoughts.

-It's also a contemplative time.
-Relax, have insights, make plans.
+We also contemplate: Relax, have insights, make plans.

-Yesterday, December 10th 2016, we had worked to improve the ecosystem's health.
-During the night, bonfire coals slowly burned down.
+Yesterday, for example, December 10th 2016, we had cut and burned brush to improve the ecosystem's health.
+During the night, bonfire coals slowly smoldered.
 Today they are still hot.

 Now the light-loving "swamp white oaks" along this stream will be able to reproduce.